themesberg/flowbite/content/components/navbar.md

 ## Default navbar

-Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate between the pages of your website.
+Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate across the pages of your website.

 {{< example id="default-navbar-example" github="components/navbar.md" show_dark=true iframeHeight="300" >}}
 <nav class="bg-white border-gray-200 px-2 sm:px-4 py-2.5 rounded dark:bg-gray-900">